 The most common microphone pattern for podcasting would be the cardioid pattern.
 A regular cardioid pattern microphone typically picks up sound waves from the front of the microphone, with no sound waves — or very limited sound waves — captured from the rear.

 Condenser mics are ideal for reducing background noise, as they isolate the sound closest to the microphone.
-Here’s a detailed guide for the best microphones to use in a noisy environment.
+Here’s a detailed guide for the best microphones to use in a noisy environment and best microphone with noise cancellation.

 Super cardioid mics pick up sound waves from both the front and the rear of the microphone, although the back of the microphone isn’t as sensitive to sound as the front.
 They aren’t a popular choice for podcasts because of the possibility of picking up background noise that can disrupt the recording quality.